Internet Safety & Security Tips for Parents (PDF)

-- When it doubt, throw it out: Remind your children that links in emails, tweets, posts and online advertising are often the way cybercriminals compromise your computer.
-If it looks suspicious, even if you know the source, it’s best to delete or, if appropriate, mark as junk email.
+- When it doubt, throw it out: Remind your children that links in emails, tweets, posts and online advertising are often how cybercriminals compromise your computer.
+If it looks suspicious, even if you know the source, it’s best to delete or, if appropriate, mark as junk.

 Be Web Wise.